 The local-user-edit command edits an existing user.
 If you do not give the --password option, the password is not changed.
 If you give the --password option, the command prompts the user twice to verify that the password was entered correctly.
+Only users with the role Administrator (the group admin) can execute this command.
+Users with the role Platform Admin (the group platform_admin) or Read Only (the group read-only) cannot execute this command.

-username name The user name to assign. password password Boolean flag that indicates whether the user should be prompted for a new password. new-password password Specify the password as a command-line option instead of being prompted in the same way aspassword. realname name The user's real name. email address The user's email address. local-groups groups Local groups for the user to join, in the form of a comma-separated list. permissions permission-types Local user permissions, in the form of a comma-separated list. group-name-or-sid The name or security ID.
+username name The user name to assign. password password Boolean flag that indicates whether the user should be prompted for a new password. new-password password Specify the password as a command-line option instead of being prompted in the same way aspassword. realname name The user's real name. email address The user's email address. local-groups groups Local groups for the user to join, in the form of a comma-separated list. permissions permission-types Local user permissions, in the form of a comma-separated list.

-''' $ avcli local-user-edit --email bsmith@example.net bsmith $ avcli local-user-edit --realname "Robert Smith" --email rsmith@example.com bsmith $ avcli local-user-edit --email bsmith@example.net --localgroups read_only --permissions ADD_USER,UPDATE_USER bsmith $ avcli local-user-edit --password bsmith $ avcli local-user-edit --new-password secret bsmith '''
+group-nai me-or-sid The name or security ID.
+Examp les \$ avcli local-user-editemail bsmith@example.net bsmith 2 \$ avcli local-user-editrealm ame "Robert Smith"email 1 rsmith@@ example.com bsmith \$ avcli local-user-editemail bsmith@example.netlocal- Ç groups : read_onlypermissions ADD_USER,UPDATE_USER bsmith \$ avcli local-user-editpassw ord bsmith \$ avcli local-user-editnew-p assword secret bsmith local-user-info avcli local-user-info [user...]

-local-user-info

-avcli local-user-info [user...]